sycstitch/truecar-webscraper-data-analysis/README.md

 So here's the thing — my mom had this school assignment about web scraping Toyota listings, and naturally, she asked me for help.
 Plot twist: I'd never scraped anything in my life.
 Not even a dinner plate.

 But you know how it is... you can't just tell your mom "sorry, I don't know how to do that."
-So I did what any reasonable person would do: I dove headfirst into the beautiful chaos of BeautifulSoup documentation at 2 AM, armed with nothing but determination and way too much coffee.
+So I did what any reasonable person would do: I dove headfirst into the beautiful chaos of BeautifulSoup documentation at 8 PM (I'm an oldhead and get sleepy around 9 PM so God bless me), armed with nothing but determination and way too much tea.

 The assignment?
 Pretty straightforward actually — scrape some car data and export it to CSV/Excel.
 Done.
 Assignment complete.
 Mom happy.